 A trader/analyst should track first the index dynamics pattern instead of watching the absolute index value.
 If you see a downfall in several reports, you can be sure about a slowdown in the economic growth of the country.

 Purchase Managers Index

 I am talking about the whole group of indices based on the surveys of the professional associations.
-The specialized institutions survey the managers of various industries and make a conclusion about the current state of the industry out of it.
+The specialized institutions survey the managers of various industries and conclude the current state of the industry out of it.

-Of course, surveys cannot be considered an accurate indicator and the market almost never reacts strongly when they are published.
-However, if you work in a specific field, for example, trading shares of pharmaceutical the companies, the surveys among the managers of this field may help you to understand the true state of the field.
+Of course, surveys cannot be considered an accurate indicator and the market rarely reacts strongly when they are published.
+However, if you work in a specific field, for example, trading shares of pharmaceutical companies, the surveys among the managers of this field may help you to understand the true state of the field.

-Respondents to the survey can give only the “worse” or “better” responses to a number of questions:
+Respondents to the survey can give only the “worse” or “better” responses to several questions:

-- Financial situation of the family comparing to the previous period;
+- The financial situation of the family compared to the previous period;

 - expected financial situation of the family during the year;